Beaver Creek Resort at a Glance

 Beaver Creek on mountain lodges earns our high marks, like the Ritz Carlton – a great spot for lunch at Bachelor Gulch, a gorgeous lodge modeled after Yellowstone Park’s.
 In Beaver Creek Village we love the five-star ski hotel Park Hyatt Beaver Creek, the Osprey (a Rock Resort), The Charter and Westin at Beaver Creek, all close to the slopes and the village for après ski, shopping, and ice skating on the centerpiece ice rink.

 Après ski at Beaver Creek, sip Champagne at C Bar or Chop House, or have a cozy cocktail at the Park Hyatt fire pit, then dine at Beaver Creek’s Eagle Mountain Inn, Buffalo’s, 8100 or Powder 8 Kitchen.
+See our favorite après ski and happy hours in Beaver Creek and Vail.
 It’s no surprise Beaver Creek is sister ski resort to the impressive Lech Zurs in Austria.
 Plan a luxury ski vacation to Beaver Creek, you will see why their slogan is “not exactly roughing it.”